flyingstick22/electricity-saver-I/README.md

 # Control your home electrical loads based on day-ahead electricity prices
-The aim of this small Python project is to enable load control with Shelly relay based on hourly electricity prices (in Europe) and help people to cope with ongoing energy crisis.
-This project requires small engineering skillset but no prior experience about programming.

 ## Intro
+The aim of this small Python project is to help Europeans to cope with ongoing energy crisis.
+Electricity prices for the next day are known day before due to traiding concept between electricity buyers and sellers.
+So called electricity "spot price" is calculated for each hour based on production and consumption bids and this gives great opportunity for optimization.
+This project requires basic knowledge in python and is meant for other smart home enthusiasts out there.

+## Concept
 The system uses simple python scripts to control [Shelly pro 4PM](https://shelly.cloud/knowledge-base/devices/shelly-pro-4pm/) relay.
 The relay has four 230 V outputs and each output is activated or deactivated based on hourly electricity price.
 Shelly relays are widely available in Europe and they do have open API and good documentation for personal projects like this.

 The system default values are as follows (you can change all these values in *shelly_controls.py* for your liking):